Manitoba History: Dr. John Rae’s Telegraph Survey, St. Paul, Minnesota to Quesnel, British Columbia, 1864

 Side-trip to the Cariboo

 Rae’s next task was to reconnoiter the more direct route from Tete Jaune Cache to Fort Alexandria via the Cariboo goldfields.
 He obtained three horses (two of which were in poor condition) from Mr. Manson, the clerk-in-charge at Fort Alexandria, and on 7 September, with two men, crossed by the Company’s ferry to the left bank of the Fraser.
-Rae first retraced his route north to Quesnel, which he reached on the 9th, then struck east for the Cariboo.
+Rae first retraced his route north to Quesnel, which he reached on 9 September, then struck east for the Cariboo.
 When one of the horses was incapacitated with a sore back Rae had to walk the rest of the way.
 The Cottonwood or Swift River, normally fordable, was so swollen by heavy rains that the party had to be ferried across.
 From here on the “road” was very bad, full of holes of mud and water, but fortunately the footing under the water was good and the horses were able to negotiate these hazards without too much difficulty.
 Not surprisingly, prices for food and accommodation were quite exorbitant as a result of the gold rush.
 Rae and his men avoided these exorbitant prices by carrying and cooking their own food, camping out, and grazing their horses.